typohnebild/numpy-vs-mir/README.md

 The basic scheme of a multigrid cycle looks like the following:

-- Pre-Smoothing – reducing high frequency errors using a few iterations of the Gauss–Seidel method.
+- Pre-Smoothing – reducing initial errors calculating a few iterations of the Gauss–Seidel method.
-- Residual Computation – computing residual error after the smoothing operation(s).
+- Residual Computation – computing residual error.
-- Restriction – downsampling the residual to a coarser grid.
+- Restriction – downsampling the residual to a lower resolution.
-- Compute error – sovle (recursively) the problem `Ae = r` on the coarser gird.
+- Compute error – sovle (recursively) the problem `Ae = r` on the restricted residual.
-- Prolongation – interpolating the correction computed on a coarser grid into a finer grid.
+- Prolongation – interpolating the correction `e` back to the previous resolution.
-- Correction – Adding prolongated coarser grid solution onto the finer grid.
+- Correction – Adding prolongated correction error onto the solution approximation `x`.
 - Post-Smoothing – reducing further errors using a few iterations of the Gauss–Seidel method.

 Various cycle types can be defined by looping the computation of the correction error &mu; times.